ScenicWeather/pyScenicWeather/README.md

 ### Example

-With a free OWM API Key:
+With a free NowDawn API Key:

 ```python
 import nowdawn as NowDawn